 The YaLa Peace Institute in Honor of Nelson Mandela is a ground-breaking peace studies program to supply the young leaders of the Middle East & North Africa (MENA) region with the necessary tools to create a future of self-sustaining and durable peace.

 Students learn online directly from the men and women who led processes of peace negotiation, human rights, transitional justice, peacebuilding and reconciliation in South Africa, Rwanda, Ireland, the Balkans and the Middle East (click here for the list).
-Find out more by clicking here for the Overview or clicking here for the FAQs and sign up below for the next cycle, starting in late 2015!
+Find out more by clicking here for the Overview or clicking here for the FAQs and sign up below for the next cycle, starting in October 2015!

 The MENA Leaders for Change Program, sponsored by the U.S. State Department.
 This intensive program for emerging peace leaders consisted of online training and face-to-face workshops in collaboration with the US Institute of Peace, Vanderbilt University and the Harvard Program on Negotiation.
 Over the course of two years (four semesters), a total of 330 young leaders from the MENA region participated in the program: